“I play the drums,” says John Densmore, with tangible pride.

-His lifelong adoration of jazz and his insatiable hunger for global sounds prompted the birth of his new band, Tribaljazz.
+His lifelong adoration of jazz and his insatiable hunger for global sounds prompted the birth of the band, Tribaljazz.

-“It’s a real high to play with this global village,” Densmore volunteers.
-“It’s really fun for me, because there are two master African drummers.
+“It was a real high to play with this global village,” Densmore volunteers.
+“It was fun for me, because there were two master African drummers.
 I used to work really hard with no bass player in The Doors.
 I was the pulse.
-Now I can play with one hand and it’s still a strong groove.”
+With Tribaljazz, I could play with one hand and have it still be a strong groove.”

-The album debut of Tribaljazz features guest vocals by Michael Franti (Spearhead, Disposable Heroes of Hiphoprisy) and actress Alfre Woodard.
+Tribaljazz featured guest vocals by Michael Franti (Spearhead, Disposable Heroes of Hiphoprisy) and actress Alfre Woodard.
 It was produced by Densmore at Henhouse Studios in Los Angeles.

-“I’ve been mouthing off about being a jazz drummer since before the Doors,” Densmore relates.
-“30 years later, I’m finally putting my sticks where my mouth has been.”
+“I had been mouthing off about being a jazz drummer since before the Doors,” Densmore relates. “so I finally put my sticks where my mouth had been.”

-Densmore has also expanded the global reach of his music by collaborating with Persian-music master Reza Derakshani, producing and playing on the latter’s forthcoming album, Ray of the Wine.
+Densmore also expanded the global reach of his music by collaborating with Persian-music master Reza Derakshani, producing and playing on the album, Ray of the Wine.